 [Regulation 9A inserted in Gazette 8 Dec 1998 p.
 6585.]

 9B.
-Unpaid fare may be added to modified penalty and paid to driver
+Unpaid fare may be added to modified penalty in infringement notice

 (1) If an infringement notice is given under section 39 for an offence under regulation 9A, the amount of the fare that the hirer failed to pay may be added to the amount that would otherwise be payable as the modified penalty.